University Code of Procedure for Alleged Misconduct in Research (2012)

 Sanctions recommended by the Committee and imposed under this Code are not grievable matters under the University Grievance Code.
 However, a failure to fully comply with procedures required by this Code is grievable.

-Under the conclusion of proceedings under this Code the result in a finding adverse to the respondent, the University will inform any agency sponsoring the research in question, research collaborators and other parties affected by the misconduct, and where relevant, journal editors.
+Upon the conclusion of proceedings under this Code that result in a finding adverse to the respondent, the University will inform any agency sponsoring the research in question, research collaborators and other parties affected by the misconduct, and where relevant, journal editors.
 The complete file on the proceedings shall be preserved on a confidential basis in the Office of the Secretary of the University.

 The Research Integrity Committee shall be composed of twelve members, the Chairperson to be appointed by the President of the University.
 Of the other members of the Committee three shall be appointed by the Executive Vice President of the Medical Center from that campus; three shall be appointed by the University Provost from Main Campus faculty, at least two of whom shall be in the field of natural sciences; two shall be appointed by the Executive Vice President for Law Center Affairs, and three shall be appointed by the Faculty Senate, at least two of whom shall be in the field of natural sciences.
 Members shall serve a term of three years, and may be reappointed.
 However, for the first appointments under this Code, the appointing authorities shall designate their first appointees as having respectively an initial one, two, or where applicable, three year term, renewable.
 Any member of the Committee whose appointment expires before the case terminates is authorized to continue service until the case is terminated.
 As need arises (e.g., a concern with potential conflict of interest), substitute members of the Committee may be appointed to serve in that case on an ad hoc basis by the Committee Chairperson, to maintain Committee membership at twelve.